galasa-dev/galasa.dev/src/markdown-pages/docs/managers/z-os-file-manager.md

 ## Code Snippets

-Use the following code snippets to help you get started with the zOS Console Manager.
+Use the following code snippets to help you get started with the z/OS file Manager.

 ### Request a zOS Console instance